SaiReddyA-1/IPL-Dashboard-App/README.md

 # IPL Dashboard App

-In this project, I have built an **IPL Dashboard App** by applying the concepts we have learned till now.
+In this project, I have built an **IPL Dashboard App** by applying the concepts I have learned till now.

 ### Refer to the image below: